sophiemachin/markdown_cal/README.md

 | 11 | 12 | 13 | 14 | 15 | 16 | 17 |
 | 18 | 19 | 20 | 21 | 22 | 23 | 24 |
 | 25 | 26 | 27 | 28 | 29 | 30 | 31 |

+### Usage

+#### With Markdown Preview installed

+Pipe the output to a file

+    python2 cal.py > example_output_file.mdown

+Open the file in Sublime Text 3 and type markdown into the Command Palette (Tools > Command Palette).

+Select Markdown Preview: Save to html.
+Choose which styling you want, I usually stick with github.

+This will generate a file with the same name and a .html extension.

+#### Without Markdown Preview installed

+Make sure Sublime Text 3 has the package manager available.

+Tools > Install Package Control

+Then open the Command Palette and type install, and select Package Control: Install Package using the arrow keys and then press return.

+When the Package Control Manager is open, type Markdown Preview, select and press return.
+The package will be installed.

+TO use the package, type open the Command Pallette and type markdown, and select Markdown Preview: Save to html.

+This will generate a file with the same name and a .html extension in the same folder that the source file is in.